Bali rice paddies

 LTE data is available in Bali and other major population centers with Telkomsel, XL Axiata and IM3, and is being rolled out increasingly widely.

-If you don’t need to be connected as soon as you arrive, the best way to buy a SIM card in Bali is to not buy a SIM card in Bali.
-Rather, if you’re planning to go with our recommended provider, Telkomsel, you’re better off registering for a SIM card before you touch down in Indonesia via Telkomsel’s “PraBayar Tourist” (Tourist Prepaid Card) scheme.
+Rather, if you’re planning to go with my recommended provider, Telkomsel, you’re better off registering for a SIM card before you touch down in Indonesia via Telkomsel’s “PraBayar Tourist” (Tourist Prepaid Card) scheme.

 The PraBayar Tourist scheme gets you 25 GB of data and 25 minutes of voice calling for 150,000 IDR, or about $10 USD, with a 30-day validity period.